csaq5507/UIBK-703602-Compiler-Construction/assignment_1.md

 They do not have to be meaningful, but they should be valid semantically.
 For instance, do not call a function taking 2 parameters with 3 arguments.

+Utilise the built-in functions to read values from `stdin` and write results to `stdout`.
+For each example input, provide a `.stdin` and `.stdout` file containing the expected output for the given input.
+See the `fib.mC` example in the provided code-base.
+These input / output files will be used for verification later on.

 All 4 examples combined should cover everything stated in the specification.

 Also, try to do some computational / memory heavy operations in your mC programs so we can later benchmark the generated code.